Celebrated every year on November 23.

 He described the sequence in his 1202 book Liber Abaci.

 Before this, the sequence was kind of known in several other works

 But Fibonacci put it in a clear formula,

 thus making it clear and easy for use

 in pretty much every science that deals with patterns.

 Popular uses of the Fibonacci sequence are:

-- The golden ratio in almost everything nature.
+- The Golden ratio occurs in almost everything nature.

-- The golden ratio as a guideline in pictures.
+- The golden ratio is a common guideline in pictures.